deficollective/defiscan/src/content/protocols/lido-v2.md

 Lido relies on _Node Operators_ to operate the validators.
 The funds are not in the control of the _Node Operators_ and will be returned to Lido in case of withdrawal.
 Nonetheless, the NodeOperators may misbehave and lose some of the funds due to slashing.

 Lido addresses this issue differently for each staking module.
 This is explained in the respective staking modules' subsections of the [protocol analysis](#protocol-analysis).

+_Curated Node Operators_ have different diversification measures to mitigate the risk of bugs or infrastructure failures.
+This is detailed on a dedicated [dashboard](https://app.hex.tech/8dedcd99-17f4-49d8-944e-4857a355b90a/app/3f7d6967-3ef6-4e69-8f7b-d02d903f045b/latest).
+In the worst case of a _Curated Node Operator_ getting slashed on all his validators, this would result in a loss of 1.8 ETH per validator, assuming a non-Ethereum-wide adversarial coordination.
+On the other hand, if all validators of a given _Curated Node Operator_ go down and all keys are lost due to infrastructure issues, those validators would lose 15.8% of their funds annually due to inactivity penalties (as detailed [here](https://ethereum.stackexchange.com/questions/82067/is-there-a-penalty-for-having-a-eth-2-0-staking-node-go-down)).
+In both cases, this would impact less than 1% of the funds locked in the Lido protocol.

 # Governance